 Engagement with the natural world begins on the doorstep and the stunning mountainous landscape surrounding the village offers an excellent environment for reflective practice.
 The ancient, undisturbed and extensive terrain holds a rich and complex history visible in its architecture, customs, agricultural lands and forests.

 The area is sparsely populated by villages that are largely trilingual Italian-French-English due to the large community of emigrants who continually move between European nations.
-The Museum of Loss and Renewal fosters strong links with the local community which is highly supportive of the Residency Programme.
+The curators of The Museum of Loss and Renewal have strong familial links with the local community which is highly supportive of the Residency Programme.

 Applications are open to visual artists, performing artists, writers, curators, designers, musicians, theatre-makers and those working in collaboration.
 Individuals and groups are welcomed.
 The museum encourages interdisciplinary applications.
 Each residency provides uninterrupted periods of time with no expectation of a final outcome.